-Late fall and early winter are very busy times indeed!
+Late fall and early winter are very busy times, indeed!
 The excitement of Halloween gives way to cooking smells and family time for Thanksgiving, and on to the hustle and bustle of Christmas preparation.
-Between the dinners, guests, holiday parties, and cozy down time, it’s easy for your clients to forget about home décor.
+Between the dinners, guests, holiday parties, and cozy down time, it’s easy for your interior decorating clients to forget about home decor.

-Complicated holiday décor schemes that have your clients hauling bins of ornaments up and down the stairs aren’t the only way to keep up with the seasons.
+You don’t need to rotate between mountains of ornaments and trinkets to keep up with the seasons.
 Make life easier by choosing a few staple pieces that suit each holiday and don’t need changing before Christmas.
-Create set ups that look stylish but effortless (because they really were that simple)!
+Create set ups that look stylish but effortless (because they really are that simple)!

-Check out these eight easy décor solutions for transitioning from Thanksgiving to Christmas without hassle!
+Check out these eight easy decor solutions for transitioning between Thanksgiving and Christmas without hassle!

 1. Well wishes

 Some clients love a good quote!
 If you notice messages of encouragement and inspiration elsewhere in your clients’ home, consider following that theme in their holiday decor as well.